jotavare/net_practice/README.md

 open -a "Google Chrome" index.html
 ```

-#### INFORMATION
+### INFORMATION
 #### Complete all 10 levels
-> There will be a practice and evaluation mode
+> There will be a practice and evaluation mode.

-`Practice mode` - Insert your 42 intra username.
+- `Practice mode` - Insert your 42 intra username.
 You will do all 10 levels.
-`Evaluation mode` - 3 random leves from level 6 to level 10.
+- `Evaluation mode` - 3 random leves from level 6 to level 10.
 You only have 15 minutes for all.

 #### Buttons
-> There will be 2 buttons on the top left corner (3 if you successfully completed a level)
+> There will be 2 buttons on the top left corner (3 if you successfully completed a level).

-`Check again` - Verify whether your configuration was correct or not.
+- `Check again` - Verify whether your configuration was correct or not.
-`Get my config` - Download your configuration.
+- `Get my config` - Download your configuration.
 It will be needed to turn in your assignment.
-`Next level` - Click on this button to get to the next level.
+- `Next level` - Click on this button to get to the next level.

 #### Important
 Before moving to the next level, don’t forget to export your configuration using the Get my config button so you can put it in your Git repository.

-## Resources
+## RESOURCES
-#### What is a subnet?
+### What is a subnet?

   A **subnet or a subnetwork** is a *network inside a network*.
 Subnets make networks more efficient.

   **Subnetting** is the process of stealing bits from the HOST part of IP address in order to divide the large network into smaller ones called subnets.
 After subnetting, we end up with **NETWORK SUBNET HOST** fields, and we always reserve an IP address to *identify the subnet* and another one to *identify the broadcast subnet address*, and through subnetting, network traffic can travel a shorter distance without passing through unnecessary routes to reach its destination.

-#### How to calculate a subnet mask from IP address step by step?
+### How to calculate a subnet mask from IP address step by step?

   We will work with the IP address `10.20.4.13/29`

-  ### Step 1: Find Subnet Number:
+  #### Step 1: Find Subnet Number:
     Subtract prefix number from /32
     32 - 29 = 3